cyclr/docs/pages/installing-templates-api/install-cycle-template.md

 ---
-title: Install a Template
+title: Install a template
 sidebar: cyclr_sidebar
 permalink: install-from-template
 tags: [installing]
 ---

-_**A Cycle is an instance of a Template installed within an Account.**_
+A Cycle is an instance of a template you install within an account.

-Install a new Cycle into an Account, based on one of the available Templates.
+To add a new cycle into your account based on an available template, install the template.
+There are two ways to install a template from your template library directly into an account:

+* Use the console interface.
+* Make a request through the Cyclr API.

+## Install a template in the console

+To install a template through the Cyclr interface:

+1. Open your account.
+2. Select **Templates**.
+3. Search for the template you want to install and select **USE TEMPLATE**.

+## Install a template with the Cyclr API

 Request: